jaywyawhare/chessless/README.md

-# Chessless - The "Worst Move" Chess Engine
+# Chessless - The "Worst" Chess Engine

 ## Introduction

-A chess engine written in Python that always plays the worst move on the board.
-Whether you're a beginner looking for a relaxed game or an experienced player seeking a unique challenge, Chessless is here to provide a lighthearted and amusing chess experience.

-## Features

-- Always Makes the Worst Move: Chessless is designed to choose the least optimal move in any given position, making it the perfect opponent for those who want to enjoy a more casual game of chess.

-- User-Friendly Interface: Chessless provides a simple and intuitive interface for users to make their moves.
-It accepts standard algebraic notation for moves.

-- Single-Player Mode: Play against Chessless as a single player for a fun and stress-free gaming experience.
+Chessless is a chess engine written in Python that explores the concept of using Stockfish to evaluate random FEN positions.
+The engine converts board representations into 64-bit unsigned integers, focusing solely on six features: Pawn, Rook, Knight, Bishop, Queen, and King.

 ## Requirements